AP-CSPrinciples/CSP-using_Python/source/Python/Python_Basics.md

 > Students write a program that:
 > 1. Prompts the user for a series of words (nouns, verbs, adjectives, etc.) using `input()`
 > 2. Builds a **10-sentence story** using those words
-> 3. Prints the story back to the user — but each 2-3 sentence "block" of the story must use a *different* formatting method than the block before it
+> 3. Prints the story back to the user — but very the "block" sequence of the story.
+You must use a *different* formatting method for each sentence.
+Consecutive sentences cannot use the same format.
 >
 > **Requirements**
 >